momentohq/public-dev-docs/docs/develop/api-reference/list-collections.md

 slug: /develop/api-reference/collections/list
 ---

+import { SdkExampleTabs } from "@site/src/components/SdkExampleTabs";
+// This import is necessary even though it looks like it's un-used; The inject-example-code-snippet
+// plugin will transform instances of SdkExampleTabs to SdkExampleTabsImpl import { SdkExampleTabsImpl } from "@site/src/components/SdkExampleTabsImpl";

 # List API reference for Momento Cache
 This page details the Momento API methods for the [list collection data types](./../datatypes.md#list-collections).